sagemath/sagetrac-mirror/README.md

        tar zxvf sage-*.tar.gz

-1. cd into the Sage directory and type make
+1. cd into the Sage directory and type ./configure

        cd sage-*/
+       ./configure

+1. Type make

        make

    That's it!
 Everything is automatic and non-interactive.
 The build